-Thomas W. Sankey is the chair of the Intellectual Property Litigation division of Duane Morris' Trial Practice Group and the managing partner of the firm's Houston and Austin offices.
+Thomas W. Sankey is the chair of the Intellectual Property Litigation division of Duane Morris' Trial Practice Group and the managing partner of the firm's Houston office.
 He is also a member of the firm's Partners Board.

 Mr. Sankey has extensive intellectual property and commercial litigation experience, focusing on patents, copyrights, trade secrets, unfair competition, employer/employee disputes and the Lanham Act.
 He has represented major telecommunications companies, online banking entities, inventors, electronic device companies, semiconductor companies, pharmaceuticals, banks, medical supply companies, medical R&D companies and others.
 He also is board certified in Civil Trial Law by The Texas Board of Legal Specialization and has been inducted into the American Board Of Trial Advocates (A.B.O.T.A.)